How Much Does A Divorce Cost In The UK? A Complete Guide!

-If you require advice or assistance with the divorce process please get in touch and make a free enquiry by calling 0800 086 2929, emailing email@example.com or completing our Free Online Enquiry Form.
+If you require assistance with the divorce process or further information on the cost of a divorce contact us today by calling 0800 086 2929, emailing firstname.lastname@example.org or completing our Free Online Enquiry Form.

 If it is unclear how long it is going to take to reach a resolution to your case, your solicitor may instead choose to charge an hourly rate.
 This is more common with defended divorces, which tend to take much longer to resolve and require more of the solicitor’s time.
 As with fixed fees, a solicitor’s hourly rates can vary depending on the location of the firm and the seniority of the solicitor working on your case.

 Contested or defended divorces are more difficult to resolve, and therefore the cost of a divorce can potentially be much higher.
 There are many ways to resolve a defended divorce, and different methodologies will incur different costs.
 If a brief period of mediation is enough for all parties to reach an agreement, the cost of the divorce can still be kept relatively low.
 If the couple are unable to reach a resolution and the case goes to court, then the cost of the divorce will be much higher.